 Winter in the Whitsundays is a season that locals look forward to.
-It's the dry season, the weather is consistently beautiful, and there's a buzz around town as holidaymakers make the most of the sunshine while skipping the cold in the south.
+It’s the dry season, the weather is consistently beautiful, and there’s a buzz around town as visitors make the most of the sunshine while skipping the cold in the south.

-On top of the ideal conditions, there are other reasons to enjoy winter in Queensland's Whitsundays, such as race week, whale season and perfect sailing conditions.
+On top of the ideal conditions, there are other reasons to enjoy winter in Queensland’s Whitsundays, such as Race Week, whale season and perfect sailing conditions.

-Water temperatures in winter are around 21°C. Locals will tell you this is too cold to swim, but they are spoilt!
-Winter is an excellent time of year to get in the water; it's outside stinger season, and the water is beautiful.
+Water temperatures in winter are around 21°C. Locals will tell you this is too cold to swim, but they are spoiled!
+Winter is an excellent time of year to get in the water; it’s outside stinger season, and the water is beautiful.

 Evenings in winter can be cooler than other times of the year, so we recommend that visitors pack a jumper and a light jacket if they plan to sail.

 The sailing conditions are ideal in winter

 Whitsundays experience more reliable south-south easterly trade winds in winter, which are great for sailing.
 The trade winds also make accessing popular anchorages such as Butterfly Bay, Cid Harbour and Nara Inlet reliably possible.

 Winter Sunsets in the Whitsundays are the best

 While the Whitsundays will always boast picturesque sunsets year round, they are an incredibly gorgeous spectacle during the winter.
 Dramatic hues of pinks, reds and orange light up the sky as the sun sets behind the island’s silhouettes.